 - HEAD: By default, HTTP health checks use the HEAD method.
 Make sure that your backend servers support HEAD requests.
 If your backend server does not support the HEAD method or the HEAD method is disabled, the health check may fail.
 In this case, you can use the GET method.

 HTTP Version Select an HTTP version.
-You can select HTTP1.0 or HTTP1.1.Note This parameter is effective only when HTTP is specified as the health check protocol.
-Port Select the port that is probed to check whether a backend server is healthy.
+Valid values: HTTP1.0 and HTTP1.1.Note This parameter is effective only when HTTP is specified as the health check protocol.
+Port Specify the ports that are probed by the health check.

 Path Enter the URL of the web page that is requested by health checks.
 We recommend that you enter the URL of a static web page.
 The URL must be 1 to 80 characters in length, and can contain letters, digits, hyphens (-), forward slashes (/), periods (.), percent signs (%), question marks (?), number signs (#), and ampersands (&).
 The URL can also contain the following extended characters: